Unity + Diversity = University

 The purpose of the Multicultural leadership Institute is to provide a forum for discussing issues related to the transition of first-year students of color to Rider.
 Through a series of open-ended meetings/seminars, future Rider student leaders of color will receive guidance from and interact with Rider faculty, staff, and alumni.

 Recognizing that leadership is a process of growth, issues will include three phases: college survival strategies, self-exploration, and cross-cultural communication.
 Each of these skills is essential for the development of effective student leaders at Rider University.

 Multicultural Diversity Training

-The Center for Multicultural Affairs and Community Service compliments and supports the university’s efforts to teach and foster understanding and appreciation of different cultures—ways of life shared by groups of people.
+The Office of Multicultural Affairs and Community Service compliments and supports the university’s efforts to teach and foster understanding and appreciation of different cultures—ways of life shared by groups of people.

 Cultural diversity at Rider is viewed as an essential part of our educational mission.
 The purpose of diversity training involves not only providing support for those who are different but simultaneously educating everyone for living in a multicultural society.

 Campus-wide diversity training at Rider was initiated the fall semester of 1991.
 To date, programs include: